imperador/chromefy/README.md

 ## Required Files

-  - An [official Chrome OS recovery image](https://cros-updates-serving.appspot.com) (downloads on the right; RECOMMENDED: eve for mid/high resolution displays, pyro for (very) low-res displays).
-It must be from the same chipset family (Ex: Intel, ARM or RockChip)
+  - An [official Chrome OS recovery image](https://cros-updates-serving.appspot.com) (downloads on the right; RECOMMENDED: eve (best) or pyro are the most complete images).
+It must be from the same chipset vendor (Ex: Intel, ARM or RockChip)
     > You can use [THIS LIST](https://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices) to search for your processor, and then look at the internet which one is the best (the closest, the better).
   - The TPM2 emulator ([swtpm.tar](https://github.com/imperador/chromefy/raw/master/swtpm.tar)) (not compatible with all Chromium kernels) or another Chrome OS recovery image from a TPM 1.2 device (EX: caroline); this is only needed if using an image from TPM2 device to fix a login issue, which is most likely the case for newer ones.
 (If you don't know which TPM1.2 image to choose, just pick caroline)
   - An image from a Chromium OS distribution (EX: [ArnoldTheBats Builds](https://chromium.arnoldthebat.co.uk/index.php?dir=special&order=modified&sort=desc)).